Read important information about travel at travel.state.gov.

-- 1-2 day delivery service to return the completed passport book is available at an additional cost of $18.32 per applicant.
-Note: 1-2 day return service is not available for passport cards.
+- 1-2 day delivery service to return the completed passport book is available at an additional cost per application.
+Note: 1-2 day return delivery service is not available for passport cards.

 - If you have had a passport under a different name, please bring evidence to support the name change.

 - For children deriving U.S. citizenship through their parents, the following are required: parent’s naturalization certificate, child’s permanent resident card, and child’s birth certificate.
 If the child’s birth certificate is not in English, a certified English translation is required.